BurraAbhishek/pgn_printable_scoresheet/README.md

 When you use pgn_printable_scoresheet for your website, your combined work may be distributed only under the GPL or the AGPL.
 **You must release your source code** to the users of your website.

-If you haven't changed anything, you're already compliant, because the source code can be accessed from the website itself.

 Please read more about GPL for JavaScript on [greendrake.info](https://greendrake.info/publications/js-gpl).